Wednesday, May 25, 2022

 Like a forlorn farmer in the field

-Of oat and millet.
+Of oat and millet?

-Sometimes you see the God
+Sometimes you see God

 Seated on a throne, our King,